defiking0108/Hacthon_pinTogether/README.md

 ## **PinTogether**

-Web3 game runnig on polygon and ipfs/filecoin
+Web3 game running on polygon and ipfs/filecoin

 We listened to the judges who participated in the Hackathon competition and included a very preliminary economic model in this update.